 The precise methodologies for identity proofing will change over time and this subsection recognizes that fact.
 Currently, some frequently used technologies involve asking the remotely located individual a number of personal questions, the verification of which can be ascertained from public or private data sources (which is generally referred to as "knowledge-based authentication"), or the remote analysis of the characteristics and security features of identity cards (which is generally referred to as "credential analysis").
 Correct answers to identity proofing questions or the analysis of identity cards provide a reasonable degree of certainty regarding the identity of a remotely located individual that is comparable to or better than what occurs in face-to-face notarization.
 However, the methodologies are not limited to that process.
 Other methodologies currently exist or may develop.
-They include, for example, secure password identification or biometric identification.
+They include, for example, secure password identification, biometric identification, or possession or use of a digital identification certificate.

-The regulation and approval of identity-proofing, any changes to it, and its providers resides with the [commissioning officer or agency] pursuant to subsections (h)(2) and (3).
-Some states may prefer a simple mandate to use reasonably reliable methods of identity proofing subject to compliance actions for failure to do so; others may prefer to adopt standards for communication technologies; while some states may elect to require the pre-approval of all technologies that are used in identity proofing.
+The regulation and approval of identity-proofing, any changes to it, and its providers resides with the [commissioning officer or agency] pursuant to subsections (m)(2) and (m)(3).
+Some states may prefer a simple mandate to use reasonably reliable methods of identity proofing subject to compliance actions for failure to do so; others may prefer to adopt standards for communication technologies.
+Still other states may elect to require the pre-approval of all technologies that are used in identity proofing.